-Sound like you?
-Here's what you need to do next:
+If this sounds like you, here's what you need to do next:

-Students looking to transfer into ASIS must submit official transcripts for a transfer assessment prior to commencing training.
-Student’s transfer will only be accepted if credits come from an accredited school approved by the US Dept. of Education (DOE) and the Council for Higher Education Accreditation (CHEA).
+Students looking to transfer to ASIS must submit official transcripts for a transfer assessment prior to starting a massage therapy program at any of our campuses.
+Student’s transfer will only be accepted if credits come from an accredited school approved by the U.S. Department of Education (DOE) and the Council for Higher Education Accreditation (CHEA).
 Transfer students are required to complete 50% of the ASIS program.